neo-project/neo-blockchain-toolkit/quickstart.md

 }
 ```

-> Note, currently NEO-Express dumps JSON information about operations to the
+> Note, currently Neo-Express dumps JSON information about operations to the
 > console.
 A future update will display results in a more user-friendly fashion.

-NEO-Express allows you to refer to wallet account by an easy-to-remember names
+Neo-Express allows you to refer to wallet account by an easy-to-remember names
 instead of by Base58 encoded addresses like `Ab6ENUi6UpWg6cQGUE3DEh3zam9yTJir6s`.
 There are a few reserved names, such as 'genesis'.
 Genesis refers to the multi-
-signature account that receives the genesis NEO created for every new blockchain.
+signature account that receives the genesis Neo created for every new blockchain.

 We can see the result of our transfer via the show account command